 How to load a Drum Map (Pitch Names) in Studio One

-Step 1Extract the drum map file, which comes with the plugins zip-file, to any temporary location on your hard drive.
-You can also directly download the drum map file of our plugin HERE.
+You can also directly download the drum map file of our plugin for Studio One HERE.
 Unzip it to a location of your choice.
 The following step is slightly different on each Windows and Mac system.

 Windows:Open the installation folder of Studio One.
 By default it is C: → Program Files → Presonus → Studio One 3.
 From there go to Presets → User Presets → Pitch Names.
 Put the previously extracted drum map file into this Pitch Names folder.